How to Grow Strawberries

 Many people are familiar with the big garden strawberries.
 While the garden strawberry is large, it lacks the fragrance and intense flavour of the smaller wild varieties.
 Wild strawberries, also known as woodland strawberries, are much smaller but are packed with strawberry flavour!
 The taste is not comparable.
 Wild strawberries are everbearing and will start to produce in the spring to late fall.
 It will be one of the first plants to come up in the spring, especially if they are under a big pile of leaves to give them some shelter; The leaves will protect them from the wind and give your strawberry plants a considerable head start.

 Once established, your wild strawberry plants will do very well on their own.
-They are low maintenance plants and will spread over time.
+They are low-maintenance plants and will spread over time.
 The plants will produce quite a few berries in the first year.
 By the second year, it will be in full berry production all season long.
-While the berries are small, it is worth the effort harvesting them after you experience their fantastic flavour!
+While the berries are small, it is worth the effort to harvest them after you experience their fantastic flavour!